 - control the pest effectively during the most susceptible stage of its life cycle;

-- Identifying the effects of naturally-present biological control agents means knowing which organisms are beneficial and determining if pests have been affected by them.
+Identifying the effects of beneficial organisms means knowing which organisms are beneficial and determining if pests have been affected by them.
 Sometimes pests are kept in check naturally, and at other times the pest populations increase sharply.

 Monitoring tools and techniques:

 The IPM Scout or technician is the most important part of a professional monitoring program.
 The scout works in a variety of situations, each requiring specific knowledge and tools.
-However, diligent growers, golf course superintendents, homeowners, etc. can also monitor successfully for pests:
+However, diligent growers, golf course superintendents, structural pest control managers, etc. can also monitor successfully for pests.